artsandmetaphysics/goodlifeodyssey/_documents/the-future-of-art.md

 Video games are the ultimate form of art because they have the potential to allow users to interact with it.
 Today, video games use the sense of sight and sound, but even this is not enough.
 The trend has continued to be towards total immersion, where all of our senses, and the full range of our motor control, can be utilized in the artistic experience.
 Also, the word video game implies that it is a game, with a concrete purpose and goal like a game (but defining what a game is could be as tricky as defining art).
 Some types of video games don't have concrete purposes beyond viewing the world created in them.
 In this sense, video games do not need to allow for interactivity.
 One could be a ghost, allowed to move (as a viewer moves around a sculpture), but unable to interact.
 In this sense, virtual reality can be seen as a generalization of video games beyond the "video" and beyond the "game".

-Virtual reality allows the highest bandwidth artistic experience---a perfect virtual reality would be indistinguishable from our current reality.
+Virtual reality allows the highest bandwidth artistic experience—a perfect virtual reality would be indistinguishable from our current reality.
 The universe creator would be the ultimate artist.
 The laws of physics of the universe would be artwork.
 The size and shape and colors and sounds and smells of the universe would be artwork.

 A conservative may find these interactive forms of art gimmicky.
 Perhaps artificially bright and neon paints were considered gimmicky when they came out as well.
 Our sense of what is art is anchored in what we are used to defining as such, but it may not be a reasonable definition.